 Collective Worship and assemblies are used regularly to reinforce positive anti-bullying messages and to raise issues concerning bullying within the context of a Christian school message.
-Activities across the curriculum (largely in Personal, Health and Social Education, R.E. and English) develop pupils' understanding of bullying and this includes key Catholic messages, such as respect and forgiveness.
-Children are taught that each person is special and unique and that differences should be celebrated and should not be the focus of negative behaviour.
+Activities across the curriculum (largely in Personal, Health and Social Education, R.E. and English) develop pupils' understanding of bullying and this includes key Catholic messages in line with our Christian ethos, such as respect and forgiveness.
+We take part in Anti-Bullying week each year and all children are taught that each person is special and unique and that differences should be celebrated and should not be the focus of negative behaviour.
 In order to build children's resilience and reduce their vulnerability, pupils are coached and guided in developing coping strategies and in how to respond positively to hurtful behaviour.
 Pupils are encouraged to look out for each other and to show good witness behaviour by reporting their concerns for others.